 Life’s too short for papery pancakes.
-Welsh crempog (also known as Ffroes) differ from the British/French crepe.
-More like the American pancake and bigger than the Scotch pancake, crempog can be made with or without yeast, with buttermilk, oats or speckled with raisins or currants.
+Welsh crempogau (crempog singular, also known as Ffroes) differ from the British/French crepe.
+More like the American pancake and bigger than the Scotch pancake, crempogau can be made with or without yeast, with buttermilk, oats or speckled with raisins or currants.
 Traditionally, they are made from self-raising flour, salt, eggs, milk and butter.
 Often stacked in a pile and smothered with butter, the stack can be sliced like a wedge of cake and eaten as a teatime treat.

 Modryb Elin Enog

 Os gwelwch chi'n dda ga i grempog?

 A phwdin lond eich ffedog